rubenmesserschmidt/blendai-docs/docs/source/features/inpaint_image.rst

 Mask
     :Alpha: Use the alpha channel of the image as the mask for inpainting.
     - **Paint Mask**: This will switch to the mask paint mode where you can paint the alpha in the image.
-To finish painting, press ``SHIFT + ENTER``, this will bring the popup back up where you can commit and start the generation.
-To cancel painting, press ``SHIFT + ESC``.
+To finish painting, press ``Shift + Enter``, this will bring the popup back up where you can commit and start the generation.
+To cancel painting, press ``Shift + Esc``.

     .. tip::